MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data-mobile.md

 - **timesheetBreakEdited** - When a user confirms their timesheet.
 The event is logged when the user hits confirm in the modal.
 - **timesheetBreakNoteAdded** - When a user deletes their timesheet.
 The event is logged when the user confirms the delete in the modal.
 - **timesheetClockAdded** - When a user selects Edit for a timesheet.
-- **timesheetClockEdited**  When a user slects Save on an edited timesheet.
+- **timesheetClockEdited**  When a user selects Save on an edited timesheet.
 - **timesheetConfirmed** - When a user adds a note to their timesheet edits.
 The event is logged once the user saves the changes.
 - **timesheetDeleted** - If a user does or does not have a shift reminder set, and the amount of minutes before a shift a user wants to be alerted.
 - **timesheetEditClicked** - User Configuration telemetry.